 Ministry teams function like secular teams; they can include pastoral teams, chaplaincy teams, hospice teams, liturgical teams, religious communities, archdiocesan teams, religious formation teams, retreat teams, religious education teams, domestic violence teams, and so forth.
 In addition to focusing on the questions listed above, a Ministerial Coach will help teams explore their mission, vision and core values.
 How does faith feature in this team's mission?
 How does the team manifest its calling?
 Where is God calling this team and what is blocking the team from responding?
 What internal transformation does this team require if it is to accomplish its purpose?
 How can the coach best serve the team and how can the team best serve its constituents?

-Since 2019, I have taught in ThrivingTogether, a ministerial coaching program at the Catholic Theological Union in Chicago (CTU).
+From 2019-2023, I taught in ThrivingTogether, a ministerial coaching program at the Catholic Theological Union in Chicago (CTU).
 In my private practice, I work with ministers and ministry teams that are trying to define their purpose, become more successful while staying faithful to their calling.
 Together, we examine the tough questions so that the right answers will appear!

 Every team is different and so each team requires a different coaching approach.
 Contact me for a FREE assessment of your ministry team's needs; I will then send a "no obligation" proposal for your consideration.

 Copyright © 2023 Dr. Elizabeth-Anne Stewart - All Rights Reserved.